-Change the lives of children and their families within a meaningful profession.
+Change the lives of children and their families within a fantastic profession.

 - Gain a professional qualification in health visiting or occupational health nursing or school nursing

 - Build your understanding of clinical practice, wider public health and leadership and management

 - Develop specialist assessment, leadership and management skills